Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/project_planning.md

 ## Encyclopedic information

-Metadata, bibliography, prosopography (personography), gazetteer (placeography), etc. Master lists for an entire project, or separates ones for (or within) individual documents?
+Metadata, bibliography, prosopography (*personography*), gazetteer (*placeography*), etc. Master lists for an entire project, or separates ones for (or within) individual documents?
 Project-specific or third-party?
 Reference system?
+Synchronization within and outside your edition?